seba-1511/shapechanger/web/index.md

 For this finger, the EIP and LUM tendons each wrapped around 2 joints and contained 5 `site` elements.
 DI and PI each had 1 joint and 3 elements.
 The FDP had 3 joints and 7 `site`s.
 EDC and FDS both branched, wrapped around 3 joints, and contained more than 7 elements.
 For more documentation on MuJoCo XML files, see: [http://www.mujoco.org/book/modeling.html](http://www.mujoco.org/book/modeling.html).

+### Acknowledgements
+We are grateful to the entire [BBDL Lab](http://valerolab.org) at USC for their help along the project.
+In particular, we thank Brian Cohn and Prof. Valero-Cuevas for their supervision.
+We would also like to thank Prof. Emo Todorov for his help on using tendons in MuJoCo.

 [^valero-cuevas]: Valero-Cuevas, F.J. *Fundamentals of Neuromechanics.*  London: Springer, 2015.